Maiden's Prayer

 "[A] Maiden's Prayer" (original Polish title: "Modlitwa dziewicy" Op.
 4, French: "La prière d'une vierge") is a composition of Polish composer Tekla Bądarzewska-Baranowska (1834–1861).
 It was published in 1856 in Warsaw, and then as a supplement to the Revue et gazette musicale de Paris in 1859.
-It is a short piano piece of medium difficulty for intermediate pianists.
-Some have liked it for its charming and romantic melody; others have described it as "sentimental salon tosh."
+It is a short piano variations piece of medium difficulty for intermediate pianists.

 In country music

 American musician Bob Wills heard "Maiden's Prayer" played on a fiddle while he was a barber in Roy, New Mexico, and arranged the piece in the Western swing style.
 Wills first recorded it as an instrumental in 1935 (Vocalion 03924, released in 1938), and it quickly became one of his signature tunes.
 Later, it became a standard recorded by many country artists, including Buck Owens on his number-one 1965 album I've Got a Tiger By the Tail.
 The tune is still a standard in the repertoire of Western swing bands.

 Wills wrote lyrics for "Maiden's Prayer" and recorded it again in 1941 (Okeh 06205) with vocals by Tommy Duncan.
 His lyrics reflect the title, and the song, as written by Wills, opens with: